Quantification and modelling the interactions between water and carbon dynamics at agricultural used wetlands

-Valeh will be a PhD Student at university of Potsdam, Potsdam, Germany, and Leibniz center for agricultural landscape research (ZALF).
-Valeh has graduated from the University of Kurdistan, Iran in Civil Engineering-Water Resources Management-MSc level in December2018.
+Clara is a PhD Student at university of Bonn, Bonn, Germany.
+She is graduated from the University of Kurdistan, Iran in Civil Engineering-Water Resources Management-MSc level in December2018.
 Her master dissertation entitled “Assessment of Local Scour Hole Dimension around Bridge Piers with Complex Geometry”.

 Contact: vkld1994@gmail.com